voodooattack/e2d/readme.md

 ## Performance

-The majority of my testing involved a lot of frame timing.
-I came to the stunning conclusion that browsers can actually handle calling a very large amount of functions in a very short period of time.
+The goal of e2d is to be fast.
+In fact, e2d can greatly reduce user-defined function calls depending on how often instructions are stored as variables.

-The browser bottlenecks at "draw-time" because the `CanvasRenderingContext2D.prototype` is slow.
+The `CanvasRenderingContext2D.prototype` is sometimes slow, and much of that cannot be optimized, so `e2d` aims to decrease user-defined memory and function calls.

-Creating a render tree every frame has a very minimal performance impact.
+Creating a render tree every frame has a relatively minimal performance impact. `e2d` truly shines when instructions are repeated and stored as variables.

 ```javascript
 var particles = [];